Anvadya/CSN-232-Project/Q6/Lamport Clock based Synchronisation/README.md

 operations[2][4] = 1; //Process(2) sends, at timestamp=4, a message to Process(1)
 operations[1][6] = -2; //Process(1) receive, at timestamp=6, a message from Process(2)
 ```

+The timestamps we are talking about imply the local chronological order of the events (i.e., within the parent process) and not the clock values of the processes at that instant.

 ---

 ```C